ChasmSolacer/haxball-stadium-editor.github.io/readme.md

 ![properties tab](https://user-images.githubusercontent.com/103112562/212548576-f4718d66-3ccf-4283-a31d-0d8791e80862.png)

 Modify your stadium just like you want.
 Every property has a built-in error checker, so if you enter a wrong value, it will switch back to previous one.
-Read more about the stadium properties [HERE](https://github.com/haxball/haxball-issues/wiki/Stadium-(.hbs)-File)
+Read more about the stadium properties on the [.hbs file wiki page](https://github.com/haxball/haxball-issues/wiki/Stadium-(.hbs)-File).

 ---